leebond/github.io/README.md

 `$ docker run -d -it --name myorcldb -P --restart always store/oracle/database-enterprise:12.2.0.1`

 wait for a few minutes and check that container status changes from “starting” to “healthy”
+NOTE: make sure container is running everytime you reboot your machine

 `$ docker ps`